ulfsri/firepydaq/CONTRIBUTING.md

 	git clone git@github.com:your_name_here/firepydaq.git
 	```

-3. Create a branch for local development:
+3. Create a branch for local development using the `dev` branch:

 	```
+	git checkout dev
 	git checkout -b name-of-your-bugfix-or-feature
 	```
 	Now you can make your changes locally.